 On the other hand, the Santiagos' realtor, Takase, testified that based on all the disclosures he received, he believed that the sewer fees were "\$150 for a maintenance fee, and \$150 cleaning fee," as stated on the face of the Wastewater Agreement.
-Thus, if in fact the Wastewater Agreement provided that Jasper had the ability to increase the monthly and bimonthly fees by 20% a year, the drafting "mistake" rendered the otherwise plain and clear provisions of the Wastewater Agreement ambiguous and misleading.
-Thus, Tanaka had a "duty to disclose the additional information necessary to prevent" the Wastewater Agreement from misleading the Santiagos.
+Thus, if in Wastewater Agreement fact the provided that Jasper had the ability to increase the monthly and bi-monthly fees by 20% a year, the drafting "mistake" rendered the otherwise plain and clear provisions of the Wastewater Agreement ambiguous and misleading.
+Thus, Tanaka had a "duty to disclose the additional information [46] necessary to prevent" the Wastewater from misleading Agreement Santiagos.
 Restatement (Second) of Torts § 551(2)(c).